mozilla/id-specs/browserid/index.md

         // a user has logged out!  make a call to your server or redirect the user
         // to tear down the session
       },
-      onready: function() {
+      onmatch: function() {
-        // this is called *after* onlogin or onlogout, so you can display the login state
+        // this is called if loggedInUser matched the browser's current user state.
-        // and user-specific information.
+        // You can now display the login state and user-specific information.
       }
     });